FrenciD/Challenge_6/README.md

  I use Jupyter notebooks, the geoViews Python library, and the Geoapify API.
 To create map visualizations.

-Create a map that displays a point for every city in the city_data_df DataFrame.
+Create a map that displays a point for every city in the DataFrame.
 Each point shows the humidity in each city.
-Reduced the city_data_df DataFrame to find your ideal weather condition.
+Reduced the DataFrame to find your ideal weather condition.

  A new DataFrame was created to store the city, country, coordinates, and humidity.